adasomg/airbnb-is-antisemitic-blacklist/README.md

 Please share this with your friends and everyone on social media.
 This is very important!

-Togather we can help Airbnb come to their senses.
+Together we can help Airbnb come to their senses.

 # Todo
 Feel free to submit missing hosts and changes to make the README friendlier.